 Business Names Act

-If you are like us at Harbour Key, you will conduct the majority of your correspondence by email.
+If you are like us at Harbour Key, you conduct the majority of your correspondence by email.
 However, we pick up a number of clients who don’t have a proper email “signature” that replicates the legal requirements shown on their business letterhead, (the company’s name, company number and registered office).
 As it is common to remotely reach agreements with customers and suppliers without them ever seeing a letterhead, i.e. knowing that you are limited company, should the contract go “sour” you could, as the director agreeing the contract, find yourself personally liable.
 This is regardless of the fact that you are a shareholder and director with limited liability because the customer may successfully argue that they believed they were contracting with a sole trader.

 Action – Tidy up your email signature, website etc. to display the legally required information.